sharispe/sm-tools-evaluation/README.md

 This test aims to compare the tools to compute semantic similarities between pairs of gene products annotated by terms defined in the Gene Ontology.
-The protocol is similar to the one used for the comparison based on term similarity computation.
+The protocol is similar to the one used for the comparison based on the computation of term similarity.
 Four tests have been designed.
 Each test is composed of a set of pairs of gene products for which we want the semantic similarity to be computed.
-Four sizes have been considered, 10k, 100k, 1M and 100M of pairs of gene products.
+Four sizes have been considered, 10k, 100k, 1M and 100M pairs of gene products.

 The sets of pairs of gene products have been generated using the tool sml-tools-evaluation-generate-go-benchmarks.jar (open source, see above for more information).

 No restriction is applied on the Evidence Code associated to the annotations linked to the considered gene product (e.g., IEA annotations are considered).
 In addition, only BP annotations were used during this test.

 The constraints considered are:
-- memory consumption: processes cannot use more than 6Go memory.
+- memory consumption: processes cannot use more than 6Go of memory.
 - time constraint: processes cannot take more than four hours.

 ##### Results